 A partial list of areas of interest may include projects focused on tree planting, carbon sequestration through soils and vegetation, reduced food waste, regenerative agriculture, alternative energy sources, reduced energy use, a personal electric vehicle campaign, green building, public awareness campaigns, and others.
 Additional ideas for interventions may also be found on the Project Drawdown climate solutions list: https://www.drawdown.org/solutions-summary-by-rank

 The potential projects listed above are meant to be illustrative, applications for other types of climate solution projects are welcome.

 The grants committee will consider the following criteria when determining grant awards:

-- Impact on greenhouse gas emissions.
+- Impact on greenhouse gas emissions and/or carbon sequestration.

 - Local community engagement on the proposed area of climate action.